spacetelescope/STScI-STIPS/docs/using_stips/config_file.rst

 	  conversion assumes a quantum yield of 1, where photons are equivalent to electrons.

-	* the string value 'jbt', which will use the JBT background tool to calculate the background. 'jbt:val' can return different values depending on whether 'val' is 'min', 'mean', 'median', or 'max'.

 	Outside of a configuration file (e.g., as a keyword argument to a STIPS Python object), ``background`` should be used instead of ``observation_default_background`` for historical reasons.

-observation_jbt_location (default *$WEB*)
-	If JBT is being used to determine the background, this tells STIPS where the JBT data is located. ``$WEB`` indicates that the value should be fetched from online, ``$DATA`` indicates that the value should be taken from a directory named ``background`` in the ``stips_data`` directory.
-Otherwise, the value should be the path to a directory containing a local cache of the data.
-If used as a keyword argument, ``background_location`` or ``jbt_location`` can be used instead of ``observation_jbt_location`` for historical reasons.

 observation_distortion_enable (default *false*)
 	Whether co-ordinate distortion information should be included in the